 Marx examines our current thinking about the future of urban environments, exposing the catastrophic mistakes that arise from a profit-driven approach.

 Paris Marx is a Canadian tech critic and host of the award-winning Tech Won’t Save Us podcast.
-Their work has been published in Business Insider, NBC News, CBC News, Jacobin, Tribune, and many others.
+His work has been published in Business Insider, NBC News, CBC News, Jacobin, Tribune, and many others.
 It has also been translated into more than ten languages.